RasnaStudios/piacenza-liver/README.md

 - **Interactive 3D Model**: Navigate around the bronze liver model with mouse/touch controls
 - **Authentic Etruscan Script**: All 42 inscriptions displayed in original Etruscan Unicode characters (𐌀-𐌚)
 - **Scholarly Annotations**: Comprehensive deity information, divination meanings, and archaeological notes
-- **Mobile Optimized**: Responsive design with touch controls and performance optimizations
 - **Cosmological Grouping**: Organized by the six structural groups (A-G) of the liver's layout

 ## 🌐 Access the Website